 The sum of the percentages for all Users calculated under paragraph (a)(i) must be 100 percent.

-STTM distribution system allocation – daily calculation
+STTM Distribution System Allocation – Daily Calculation

 By 11.00 am on gas day +1, AEMO must calculate, for each User in a network section, the STTM distribution system allocation for the gas day.